VHellendoorn/Code-LMs/README.md

 A lower temperature (e.g., 0.2) will produce more consistent and plausible (to the model) predictions; a higher temperature such as the default may be useful for generating and evaluating many candidates (see the [Codex paper](https://arxiv.org/pdf/2107.03374) for recommendations).
 For the latter setting, consider switching to the `input-file` mode and providing an entire snippet (without escaping whitespace) in the corresponding file

 ## Models Trained on a 249GB Multi-lingual Corpus
 Several models have been trained on a [large corpus](#data-characteristics) of code spanning 12 programming languages.
-This includes a 2.7B parameter model (trained for 100K and 150K steps), a 405M parameter model (100K steps) and a 160M parameter model (coming soon).
+This includes a 2.7B parameter model (trained for 100K and 150K steps), a 405M parameter model (100K & 150K steps) and a 160M parameter model (150K steps).

 ### Available Models
 All models are available [at a public Google Drive folder](https://drive.google.com/drive/folders/1Y5jRdLJmP6bJbJTadbylmvfQKAZuLC6p?usp=sharing), in the form of Tar files with fairly self-explanatory names (e.g., 2-7B-100K => a 2.7B parameter model trained for 100K steps).
 Currently available models include: